hurwitzlab/stampede-template/README.md

 ### MANIFEST

 The only files required to exist in the execution system are the "template" and "test" files you indicate in the "app.json."
 After that, you need to also include the Singularity image and any other programs that are referenced, e.g., "template.sh" might call "run.sh."
-I have a program called "copy_from_manifest.py" that looks for the "MANIFEST" and only uploads those files into the proper "applications" directory.
-FWIW, I also have a simple bash program called "upload-file.sh" that deletes a file before uploading it as I have had problems with Agave actually merging my new and old files into and unusable mishmash.
+I have a program called "copy_from_manifest.py" that looks for a file called "MANIFEST" and only uploads those files into the proper "applications" directory.

+I also have a simple bash program called "upload-file.sh" that I use to upload a single file rather than everything in MANIFEST.
+Because of the time it takes to copy large files (see below), I usually only use "copy_from_manifest.py" the first time I upload my files.
+I found it necessary to write "upload-file.sh" because I found Agave would sometimes merge my new and old files into and unusable mishmash.
+This program first does a `files-delete` before uploading the new file.

 # Singularity

+Back in the bad olde days, we'd install all the dependecies (R/Python modules, extra binaries, etc.) into our $HOME directory which would be mounted at runtime.
+This method fails, however, once the app is made public and runs under a different user and environment.
+The only sane way to package an app is to use a container that has all the programs and dependencies contained within.
+Docker basically works, but it requires root to run which is not going to happen on any shared HPC.
+Enter Singularity which basically extended Docker to fix this security hole.
+If you can make a Docker container, you can easily create one in Singularity.

 ## Biocontainers